mozillascience/fellows-class-2016/danielle/Project-brief-template.md

 - Money?
 - Time?
-- Collaborations?
+- Expertise?
 - Infrastructure?
+- Permission?
+- Other resouces?

 ## What is the minimum viable version of your project?

 - How will you know when the project is done?

-## Who/what resources exist to address the problem now?

-- What are the gaps in exisiting systems?
-- Why have other approaches failed?
-- How is this appraoch special or different?

-# **The process:**

 ## What is your process going to look like?
- > Write out, stream of consiouness style how this project would unfold.
+ > Write out, in a stream of consiouness style, how this project will unfold.
 Be as detailed as possible.
 What are the critical moments?
-What caveats/roadblocks are coming up?
-Use this exercise to identify key milestones.
-Now condense that into a timeline below.
+What roadblocks are you likely to encounter?
+Use this exercise to identify key milestones and potential issues.

  - What are the outputs of your project?
-   - Tie each output to an outcome.
+  - Tie each output to an outcome from earlier in the exercise.

-# **The timeline:**
+# The timeline:
+> Using your process narrative and targetted outcomes, break your project down into a series to sprints between now and the end point.

-## Include dates, events, deadlines and specifics where possible
+> Include dates, events, deadlines and specifics where possible.

-- Two week sprint goal:
+- Example two week sprint:
- - List of tasks
+ - List of activities, outputs, milestones
  - List of roadblocks/issues
- - 1 milestone

-- One month goal:
- - List of tasks
- - List of roadblocks/issues
+ - List collaborators and their responsibilities
- - 1 milestone
- - New sprint

-- Three month goal:
- - Milestones completed
- - Milestones to do
- - New sprint

-- 6 month goal
- - Milestones completed
- - Milestones to do
- - New sprint

-- Mozfest goal
- - Milestones completed
- - New sprint
+ - List resources needed for sprint

 # **Assessment:**
 ## How will you assess your project?